Want Massive Yields? Follow These Steps!

 Studies have shown white spectrum light to grow 12-16% larger, and better quality plants.
 I like the Mars Hydro LED grow lights as some of the best bang for your buck white spectrum grow lights, and they even include infrared!

 Infrared light is present in small amounts in sunlight.
 Small amounts of infrared spectrum in your grow light can also help you maximize your cannabis yields.

-Researchers have found that even though infrared light can damage plants, in small amounts it can help thicken up the stems, activate a sort of immune response that helps defend the plant from disease, and even thicken up the buds!
+Researchers have found that too much infrared light can damage plants.
+But in small amounts it can help thicken up the stems and activate an immune response that helps defend the plant from disease, and even thicken up the buds!

-If you’re looking to buy a new LED grow light, make sure it has some infrared diodes on it as well.
+If you’re looking to buy a new LED grow light, make sure it has some infrared diodes on it.
 Not all grow lights include infrared light, but it can certainly be helpful to those looking to maximize their indoor cannabis yields.